TheMisinformationGame/MisinformationGame/docs/articles/sheets/index.md

     </a>
 </div>

-In this roller-coaster ride of an article, brace yourself for a trifecta of misinformation, a quest to engineer a research tool, and the unlikely hero of the tale – good ol' Google Sheets.
+In this thrill-ride of an article, brace yourself for a trifecta of misinformation, a quest to engineer a research tool, and the unlikely hero of the tale – good ol' Google Sheets.